 - Keep your teeth white by reducing staining from food and drinks

 - Shorten the time spent in our office

 - Have a smile that will last a lifetime

-During your exam, Dr. Rozin will thoroughly examine your teeth and gums for signs of tooth decay, gum disease, and other health problems.
+During your exam, Dr. Khan will thoroughly examine your teeth and gums for signs of tooth decay, gum disease, and other health problems.
 She may also want to take X-rays to see what is happening beneath the surface of your teeth and gums.
 Whether these X-rays are traditional or digital, the images provided will help her discover dental issues not visible to the naked eye.

 Your dental hygienist will begin your cleaning by exploring the surface of your teeth to determine if you have any cavities and to examine the quality of existing fillings.
 The hygienist will perform a periodontal exam to make sure your gums adhere tightly to your teeth, and no periodontal disease or bone loss may be occurring.

 Next, the hygienist will carefully clean your teeth with a variety of tools to remove any hard mineral buildup (tartar) from your teeth.
 Then your hygienist will floss your teeth, use a polishing compound, and apply fluoride.

 Cleanings usually aren’t painful, but if you have any anxiety about your dental exam, be sure to let us know.
 We may offer several sedation options to ensure your comfort.
 If Dr. Khan or the hygienist finds tooth decay or gum disease, we will talk to you about changing your brushing or flossing habits.

 In severe cases, our team may recommend antibiotics or other dental treatments.
 If your teeth and gums appear to be healthy, Dr. Rozin will probably recommend that you continue your brushing and flossing routine as usual.